JoshOrndorff/LearnRholangByExample/README.md

 Occasionally you may need additional help.
 You may contact me through [my website](https://joshyorndorff.com/contact).

-## Author
+## Author and License
-Joshy Orndorff
+Primarily written by Joshy Orndorff in support of the RChain cooperative.

-## License
-This project intends to use the [RHours model](https://github.com/glenbraun/RHours)

-For now, you may freely learn from it, but may not profit from it without asking first.
+Illustrations by Julianne Coxe

+Released under the Apache 2.0 license